fivetran/zetasql-npm/README.md

 # zetasql-npm

-The repository contains npm package for [zetasql](https://github.com/google/zetasql) gRPC server and client.
-ZetaSQL can be used to provide consistent behavior for all semantic analysis, name resolution, type checking, implicit casting, etc.
+This is npm package for [ZetaSQL](https://github.com/google/zetasql) library that can be used to provide consistent behavior for all semantic analysis, name resolution, type checking, implicit casting, etc.

 ## Installation